-Sandy Schwartz is Chief Executive Officer of Cox Automotive, a global automotive services and software company whose vision is to transform the way the world buys, sells, owns and uses cars.
+Sandy Schwartz is President and CEO of Cox Automotive, a global automotive services and software company whose vision is to transform the way the world buys, sells, owns and uses cars.
 Under his leadership, Cox Automotive has assembled and integrated a family of brands that together make car dealers more successful and car buyers more satisfied, including auto industry leaders such as Autotrader, Dealer.com, Dealertrack, Kelley Blue Book, Manheim, NextGear Capital, vAuto and Xtime.

 After early days as an ink-stained sports reporter, Sandy found his name on the top of the masthead of the Austin American-Statesman and the Atlanta Journal-Constitution, as well as atop Cox’s newspaper and publishing groups.
 And as a self-described “car guy” whose garage houses an EV and an American muscle classic, he’s right at home with the breadth of Cox Automotive’s reach in the auto industry – from in-lane auctions to online vehicle listings to open platform dealership software.